 At this stage of the process the Stadium for Bath consultant team, in liaison with the key stakeholders and BANES, will prepare a draft Development Brief as set out in policy SB2 of the Placemaking Plan.
-It is envisaged that this would be submitted to BANES and be subject to public consultation.
-Consultation responses would be reported to BANES Development Management Committee as part of the Council’s formal feedback on the document.
+Consultation responses will be reported to BANES Development Management Committee as part of the formal feedback on the document.

 The purpose of the Development Brief is to complement the planning policy framework and provide more detail and clarification on key issues as well as guidance on development parameters.
 It will clearly articulate the environmental and historic context of the site, informed by Bath’s Design Values and the attributes of World Heritage Site.
 It will be a key document for the Stadium for Bath consultant team in formulating their proposals.

 The Council’s adopted planning policy, within both the Core Strategy (July 2014) and the Placemaking Plan (July 2017), supports the development of a sporting, cultural and leisure stadium at the Recreation Ground.
 Policy SB2 (Central Riverside and Rec) of the Placemaking Plan sets out a Vision for the Recreation Ground and the surrounding area, and requires the preparation of a Development Brief, in conjunction with stakeholders, the local community and statutory consultees.

 Environmental Impact Baseline Studies/Surveys